 - 6.1 Room Alterations: Substantial or significant changes to the room, including rewiring, tinting windows, painting, wallpapering, drilling, or nailing into the wall, etc. Failure to return the room to its original layout upon move out may result in a fine or forfeiture of housing deposit. - 6.2 Unkempt Rooms: Residents are responsible for cleaning their own rooms and bathrooms.
 Periodic room inspections occur throughout the semester to ensure maintenance and safety.
 Rooms that are deems excessively dirty will be required to clean up the mess or accrue Student Life sanctions. - 6.3 Misuse of Common Areas: Lobbies, kitchenettes, and hallways are the mutual responsibility of the community.
-Abuse of these areas could result in loss of privileges, sanctions, and fines. - 6.4 Damaging the Rooms: Any damages the resident or his/her guest may cause beyond reasonable wear and tear will be charged to the resident. - 6.5 Cooking: Cooking of any kind is not permitted in Residence Hall rooms.
+Abuse of these areas could result in loss of privileges, sanctions, and fines. - 6.4 Damaging the Rooms: Any damages the resident or her/his guest may cause beyond reasonable wear and tear will be charged to the resident. - 6.5 Cooking: Cooking of any kind is not permitted in Residence Hall rooms.
 All food preparation requiring appliances must be used in the kitchenettes.
-Prohibited appliances include: Heated Coil Space Heaters, microwave and toaster type ovens, hot plates, electric woks, "non-autoshut off" coffee pots, popcorn poppers, cooking grills (e.g., George Foreman model), rice cooker, air fryer, crockpot, Instapot, etc.

-In regards to the Induction Stoves, the only cooking-ware permitted to be used are approved induction-style pans and pots.
+Prohibited appliances include: Heated Coil Space Heaters, microwave and toaster type ovens, hot plates, electric woks, "non-auto-shut off" coffee pots, popcorn poppers, cooking grills (e.g., George Foreman model), rice cooker, air fryer, crockpot, Instapot, etc. The only cooking-ware permitted to be used are approved induction-style pans and pots.
 In addition, cooking or hanging out in the kitchen during quiet hours is not allowed.
 After usage, residents must wash their own dishes, clean the counter, as well as the stove.

-- \ Small refrigerators (about 4 cubic feet) are permitted with a maximum of one per resident. - 6.6 Pets: Residents are not allowed to keep pets on campus except for fish in a clean aquarium under 10 gallons.
+Small refrigerators (about 4 cubic feet) are permitted with a maximum of one per resident.

+6.6 Pets: Residents are not allowed to keep pets on campus except for fish in a clean aquarium under 10 gallons.
 This includes feeding or temporarily watching animals on campus.
-Pet care

-- paraphernalia is not permitted on campus unless the individual is approved by the Housing office for a service or comfort animal.
-Exceptions for service and emotional support animals to stay in the residence halls must be approved by the VP for Student Affairs prior to admission on campus. - 6.7 Improper Use on Balconies: Balconies must be clean and clear of trash.
+Pet care paraphernalia is not permitted on campus unless the individual is approved by the Housing office for a service or comfort animal.
+Exceptions for service and emotional support animals to stay in the residence halls must be approved by the VP for Student Affairs prior to admission on campus.
+Unauthorized pets may be removed from campus and placed with a local animal shelter or boarding facility at the owner's expense.
+Damages charges, including cleaning fees, may be assessed as appropriate.

+- 6.7 Improper Use on Balconies: Balconies must be clean and clear of trash.
 Do not hang clothes, towels, or other items off balconies to dry.
 Nothing may be hung from the balconies like blankets, curtains, bamboo rolls, hammocks, etc. Items may not be stored on balconies except orderly storage of surfboards, long boards, skateboards, shoes, and patio furniture.
 Nothing may be thrown from the balconies.
 Balconies are considered a part of your room; thus, all policies concerning your room apply to balconies.
 Use of balconies for entering and exiting is not permitted. - 6.8 Improper Use of Furniture: No University furnishings shall be moved out of a room at any time without the approval of the Residence Director.
 If furniture or arrangement of furniture in the room is deemed unsafe by the RD, the resident will be required to move or remove the unsafe furniture.
 Also, no HIU common area furnishing may be moved into a room without the approval of the RD.